 Encryption

-All data handled by Circadify is encrypted both in transit and at rest.
+All data handled by Circadify is encrypted in transit.
+Persistent stores are encrypted at rest.

 Encryption in Transit